ginga924/MADT8101_Customer-Analytics999/WS1_Customer-Data-Platform/README.md

 ### 🧋Bubble Tea Inventory Management:
 Efficiently manage bubble tea ingredient inventory by monitoring real-time sales data, predicting demand, and automating restocking to reduce costs and optimize popular menu items.
+# Contact ✉️
+If you have any inquiries or recommendations concerning this project, do not hesitate to reach out to me at https://www.linkedin.com/in/phaninthorn-swanyawatthaga-93467725a/